 Since the experiment days, positive treatment results have been observed.
 Tens of thousands of people worldwide who have been implanted with a DBS device, are a testimony to this.
 That’s no wonder, that in 2002, the Food and Drug Administration (FDA), has approved Deep Brain Stimulation, as the standard treatment for several brain disorders including, Parkinson’s.

 A word of caution.
 Since it is not a cure, medication may still be required, but with DBS, patients have been able to reduce medication dosage.
 It should be noted that DBS will not alter the progression of conditions like Parkinson’s disease or essential tremor.

 Here comes the good news!Over the past few years researchers have done lot of work and have developed a therapy that replaces the complex and risky brain surgery (Lesioning Surgery) or the treatment with levodopa, which was found to have serious side-effects over a period of years.

-In 1980’s, the experts found that the desired effects of the brain surgery minus the side-effects could be achieved by stimulating the affected tissues with harmless pulse of electricity.
+In the 1980s, the experts found that the desired effects of the brain surgery minus the side-effects could be achieved by stimulating the affected tissues with the harmless pulse of electricity.
 This therapy is called “Deep Brain Stimulation (DBS)”.

 Name: Dr Sujith Ovallath

 Designation: Associate consultant at Aster MIMS, Aster Medcity | Director, James Parkinson’s Movement Disorder Research Centre, Kannur medical college